LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/SETUP_K8s_CLUSTER.md

 	```
 	export KUBECONFIG=<kubeconfig_1>;<kubeconfig_2>;<kubeconfig_n>
 	```
-  **Note:** by default the kubeconfig file is stored in $HOME/.kube directory and if you don't set KUBECONFIG env kubectl will read that path.
+  **Note 1:** by default the kubeconfig file is stored in $HOME/.kube directory and if you don't set KUBECONFIG env kubectl will read that path.
+  **Note 2:** each OS want its own specific sep between the paths.
+Please refer to your OS specific env semantic.

 5. List all the context.
 	```